-I've been designing for over two years now and if you take a look at my portfolio on Ravelry, you'll quickly notice that shawl design is where my magic lies.
+I've been designing for over three years now and if you take a look at my portfolio on Ravelry, you'll quickly notice that shawl design is where my magic lies.
 I LOVE designing shawls and I've gotten pretty efficient at it too - especially on knowing how to quickly construct the charts and make everything flow together nicely.

 But it wasn't always that way.

 The idea behind this book came in a spark of inspiration.
 In my earlier days of my knitwear design career, I struggled a LOT with shawl construction.
 I’m a very visual person, and one that is horrible at math, so seeing so many numbers on the page made my head spin.
 I had a hard time visualizing how the increases would line up with each other or how the shawl would grow dependent on the placement of those increases.
 Sometimes it would get so overwhelming, or nothing would make sense (I swear that I thought my chart editor would be laughing at me sometimes), that I would throw my hands up in the air and declare, "That's it!
 I fail as a designer!
 I should quit right now because obviously I'm not smart enough to figure this out".